 Red Oni, Blue Oni: The dynamic between Chaos and Takato is an interesting inversion of this trope.
 ChaosGallantmon has blue highlights on his armour, while Gallantmon has red highlights, and Chaos is also much more ruthless than Takato, but surprisingly enough, Takato is actually the Blue Oni, being much more subtle and thoughtful than the impulsive Chaos.

-D.C: You know, for someone who has been inside a glass tube for thirteen years, you certainly know your anime stuff.
+D.C: [[Lampshade Hanging You know, for someone who has been inside a glass tube for thirteen years, you certainly know your anime stuff.

-Smug Snake: Doumon is a manipulative, condescending and arrogant bitch, who casually dissmisses Takato as a threat, treating him like a small child who needs to learn his place.
-Which makes it all the more satisfying when Takato casually points out to her just how completely and utterly screwed she is.
+Smug Snake: Doumon is a manipulative, condescending and arrogant bitch who casually dissmisses Takato as a threat, treating him like a small child who needs to learn his place.
+Which makes it all the more satisfying when Takato calmly points out to her just how completely and utterly screwed she is.

 Smug Super: Ryo is one of the best Tamers around and he damn well knows it.